-To do this, specify the path and file name from the "Output Files" tab, or select a "Location Output Files" instruction from the "Processing List" (see Figure 26).
+Specify the path and file name from the "Output Files" tab, or select a "Location Output Files" instruction from the "Processing List" (see Figure 26).
 The created data file contains comma separated values.
 Campbell Scientific recommends selecting a "Location Output Files" instruction from the "Processing List", rather than using the "Output Files" tab.
 This prevents accidental merger of results from multiple stations.